 My work days typically involve assisting constituents with a broad range of enquiries, managing the office budgets and finance, and accompanying Ali at meetings in the office and around the electorate.

-I was born in Mildura and attended Our Lady of the Sacred Heart primary school before joining St Joseph’s College, where I'm currently in Year 10.
+I was born in Mildura and attended Our Lady of the Sacred Heart primary school before joining St Joseph’s College, and finally Mildura Senior College where I'm currently in Year 11.

 It’s fair to say sport and community service are high priorities for me.

 I play football for Cardross in the Sunraysia Women's Football League and received a leadership in sports award for football at St Joseph’s.

 Other school awards I have received include the Sister Gertrude Enright all rounder award in 2019; the Principal’s Award; two Academic excellence in English awards; was in the top 10 percent of my year level twice and have been a member of the SRC for two years.

 I was nominated for the Mildura Rural City Council Volunteer Youth Award this year and was also accepted to participate in the YMCA Youth Parliament Program, with our Bill being mandatory airconditioning for public housing.